I-Corps Team Members

 - The Technical Lead (TL) sometime referred to as the Academic Lead (AL) will typically be a faculty member, senior research scientist or postdoctoral scholar with deep and direct technical expertise in the actual core technology about which the I-Corps team is exploring commercial potential.
 Usually the Technical Lead will also serve as the proposal Principal Investigator (PI) if the team applies for the National I-Corps program.

 You must have an EL and one other team member to apply to the I-Corps Site cohort.
-We can help you find either an Academic Lead or a Mentor.
+We can help you find either a Technical Lead or a Mentor.

 Teams may have an additional member in the role of co-EL, co-TL, or co-IM.
 Teams with more than four members are not typically supported.